munchy-bytes/SchemaMapper/README.md

 ## Project details

-SchemaMapperDLL is composed of three main namespaces, which are:
+SchemaMapper is composed of three main namespaces:

-- **Converters:** which are responsible of importing data from external sources to DataTables
+- **Converters:**  It reads data from external files into DataSet
-- **DataCleaners:** which are responsible of ignore empty rowss before importing
+- **DataCleaners:** Clean files before importing
-- **SchemaMapping:** which contains the Schema Mapping classes that are used to change the imported data structure, and importing data to sql server.
+- **SchemaMapping:** Changes the imported data structure, and to import data to sql server.

 -------------------------